HakkinenH/SeabirdSDM/README.txt

 	# AdHoc: Contains exploratory/experimental code that has not been fully integrated into the workflow.
 There is no guarantee this will run correctly after pulling repo (or at least without some adjustment)

 	# Code: The main repo folder containing all major code and functions.
 Described in more detail below
-		#DataProcessing: Subfolder for code that processes data (e.g. occurrence and environmental) into the necessary format for models
 		#Dependencies: Underlying custom functions used in multiple scripts

+	#InputData: The occurrence and environmental data to process and use.
+Also a shapefile of the study area extent

 	# FinalOutput: Final figures and tables produced by main SDM.
 Used to assess final results or produce final figures/tables for inclusion in paper

 	# IntermediateOutput: For a variety of reasons we might want to produce output that is not needed in the final publication, e.g. diagnostics or subsidiery analysis.
 All such output is stored here.
 Subfolders are named according to the R script that generates the output.